The growing epidemic of depression

 A new study finds that kids who are addicted to video games turn out to be depressed, poorly adjusted misfits battling anxiety problems and other social disorders.

-Research has found that regular physical activity appears as effective as psychotherapy for treating depression.
+Research has also found that regular physical activity appears as effective as psychotherapy for treating depression.
 People who exercise simply feel better and are less likely to overeat or abuse alcohol and drugs.
 Exercise can reduce anxiety and people who exercise feel less stressed and nervous.
-A five minute aerobic workout (exercise which requires oxygen, such as a step class, swimming, walking) can stimulate anti-anxiety effects.
+A five minute aerobic workout (exercise which requires oxygen, such as a step class, swimming, walking) can stimulate the brain with anti-anxiety effects.

-According to a recent survey amongst people suffering from depression, many felt much better after eating a banana.
+According to a recent survey among people suffering from depression, many felt much better after eating a banana.
 This is because bananas contain tryptophan, a type of protein that the body converts into serotonin, known to make you relax, improve your mood and generally make you feel happier.

 Molasses contains vitamins, minerals, and uridine.
 New research shows that molasses can help prevent depression.
 Eating molasses is part of a food strategy that’s just as good as antidepressant drugs.